Submitting a DMF using Electronic Common Technical Document (eCTD)

 An “Agent Appointment Letter” may be included in an original DMF.

-If a company acting as an Agent changes its name, FDA recommends that the DMF holder issue a new Agent Appointment Letter.
+If a company acting as an Agent changes its name, the DMF holder should issue a new Agent Appointment Letter.

 A different agent can be appointed for different DMFs submitted by the same holder.

 HOLDER NAMES (Category 2)